mediassumani/TrackHub/README.md

 To use the app, you can:
   * Fork it and mess around with it
   * Clone it, and run it on xcode
-  * Email me so I can add your device in the Beta versiobn list of testers</br>
+  * Email me so I can add your device in the Beta version list of testers</br>

 # AUTHOR